AnujTheRoboticist/Hand-Writing_OCR/README.md

-The project tries to create software for recognition of a handwritten text from photos (also for Czech language).
+The project tries to create software for recognition of a handwritten text from photos.
 It uses computer vision and machine learning.
 Proces of recognition is divided into 4 steps.
 The initial input is a photo of page with text.

 1] Detection of page and removal of background <br>